leftonspace/two_agent_web_starter_complete/THE_JARVIS_BIBLE.md

 | **Task Orchestration** | Coordinate multiple agents on a task | `orchestrator.py` |
 | **Context Retrieval** | Fetch relevant context for any query | `memory/context_retriever.py` |

+> *"If I may, sir, the Core AI Functions represent the very foundation of my cognitive architecture.
+Much like how Mr. Stark wouldn't dream of building an Iron Man suit without first establishing the arc reactor, one simply cannot have a proper AI assistant without robust natural language comprehension.
+When you speak to me—whether requesting a market analysis or simply asking about the weather—I don't merely parse your words; I understand your intent, anticipate your needs, and formulate a plan of action before you've finished your sentence.
+It's rather like having a butler who knows you'll want tea before you've felt the chill.
+The orchestration capabilities ensure that even the most Byzantine of requests are decomposed into elegant, executable steps.
+Efficiency, sir, is the hallmark of true intelligence."*

+---

 ## 2.2 Agent Management Functions

 | Function | Description | Module Location |